Spangler, Pennsylvania: 1922 mining disaster

 A mining disaster occurred on November 6, 1922, at Reilly No. 1 Mine.
 Seventy-nine miners were killed when an explosion occurred at 7:20 a.m. after 112 men had begun work.
 The explosion blew out some stoppings and overcasts and also the side and end walls of the fan housing.
 Help was called from other mines and from the Bureau of Mines at Pittsburgh.

 The fan housing was patched and the fan started, making the concrete-lined, 112-foot shaft an intake.
 Recovery workers without apparatus encountered a live man making his way out to fresh air and brought the man and four other workers out.
 All were badly affected by mine gases, as were eighteen of the rescuers.
 Apparatus crews were then admitted, and twenty-two more survivors were rescued.
 Five others made their way out unassisted.

 Seventy-six bodies were found; three of the rescued men later died.

 Investigators later determined that the mine had been rated gaseous in 1918, but at the insistence of the new operators it was reclassified as non-gaseous.
 Although a fireboss was hired, men were still burned by gas on at least four occasions, and fireboss inspections were neglected and incomplete when they were undertaken.

 Prior to the November 1922 accident, gas accumulated in one or more rooms of the mine through open doors and deficient ventilation; the gas was then ignited by miners' open lights.
 The presence of low-volatile coal dust helped to spread the explosion.

 A monument constructed to the memory of those lost in this disaster stands in a park near the center of the town.

-1971 Fire Claims Firefighter Lives
+1971 fire

 As a winter storm dumped eleven inches of fresh snow on the community and temperatures dropped to near zero degrees, a fire broke out in Weaver's Variety Shop on January 1, 1971.
 More than one hundred volunteer firefighters from Spangler and surrounding companies fought the fire under severe weather conditions.

 A wall collapsed killing two firemen, Frank Kinkead, 47, and John DeDea,32, both of nearby Patton, PA.
 Other firemen were injured.
 The fire destroyed three buildings, including the old Spangler Theater along the main street, Bigler Avenue.